a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Avoid horizontal layout forms unless neccessary

 Layout attributes a great deal  to the usability of a site.
 With CSS, changing a form's visual layout is possible.
-However, changing the visual layout [create problems](https://youtu.be/8MAvH6vYbDo) for people who rely on the structural layout of the page.
-As a rule of thumb, your forms should have a meaningful and logical sequence.
+However, changing the visual layout create problems for people who rely on the structural layout of the page.
+Because of this, your forms should have a meaningful and logical sequence.
 If possible, avoid making your form inputs next to each other.
-This is because people have to spend a little more time correlating the labels with their elements, resulting in slower form completion
+This is because people have to spend a little more time correlating the labels with their elements, resulting in slower form completion.

+## Summary

+Accessible forms are important because they help both individuals and businesses thrive by making sure they collect data from the widest possible audience.
+This, in the long run, leads to growth.

+ The following are tips on how to create accessible forms:

+- Always label your forms.
+- Highlight input element on focus.
+- Break long forms into smaller sections.
+- Provide error messages.
+- Avoid horizontal layout forms unless neccessary.